 Why is priority given to candidates who are considering church planting?
 Can I still be an apprentice if I’m not going to plant a church?

 A key part of City to City’s DNA is the conviction that church planting is an essential part of growing gospel movements in global cities like New York.
 As a result, recruiting, assessing, training, coaching and funding church planters is at the core of our mission.
 This is why we give priority to candidates who are considering church planting.

 However, a citywide gospel movement includes far more than church planters and the congregations they lead.
 It encompasses leaders shaped by the gospel who live out its rich implications in all kinds of churches and every sphere of society.
 The Apprentice Program is designed to prepare young leaders to identify and step into the specific role God is calling them to fill — whatever that role may be.
-This is why we also strongly encourage candidates from the marketplace, the social sector, the arts, and other forms of vocational ministry to apply.
+This is why we also strongly encourage candidates working in business, the social sector, the arts, and other forms of vocational ministry to apply.

 How much time is required for apprentices?

 Apprentices should expect to spend 8-10 hours per month on the program.
 This includes the learning sessions, site visits, projects, coaching appointments, required readings, and group interactions.
 These 8-10 hours do not include time spent on their church ministry assignment.
 Saturday learning sessions take place roughly every other month and run from 10am to 3pm with lunch included.
 Site visits and group projects take place in the gaps between these sessions.
 See below for a rough outline of the program schedule.
 Specific dates for the upcoming program year are finalized in late spring.

 |October||Session 1: Gospel Theology|

 |December||Session 2: Identifying Calling|

 |March||Second site visit|